Paper trading is like a simulation: you can act as if you’re trading, but there’s no money on the line to be lost or gained.

 - You may not notice the poor predictions.
 You’re learning the market, and you get a sense of euphoria every time one of your predictions does well.
 But without real money on the line, you may not notice your losses as much and give into confirmation bias.
 Make sure you’re paying attention to both your good and poor predictions and learn lessons both have to offer.

-When you’re not quite ready for a live account, you should try paper trading.
+When you’re not quite ready for a live account, you should try trading on a paper first.
 There’s no risk, but you can immediately start learning about the market.

-Don’t waste time wondering how you would do in the stock or forex markets; try it out for yourself with paper trading and go one step further towards making your first investment.
+Don’t waste time wondering how you would do in the stock or forex markets; try it out for yourself wand go one step further towards making your first investment.